JuliaMath/Calculus.jl/README.md

 * Blake Johnson
 * Avik Sengupta

-And draws inspiration and ideas from minFunc by:
+And draws inspiration and ideas from:

 * Mark Schmidt
+* Jonas Rauch